PA Cost of Attendance

 Total Cost of Attendance 33,666 33,342 32,630

-*Second Year PA/MPH student do not have a summer budget for computer purchase or health insurance.
-Health insurance for summer 2 is covered by premiums paid in spring 2026.
+*Second Year PA/MPH students do not have a summer budget for computer purchase or health insurance.
+Health insurance for Summer 2 is covered by premiums paid in Spring 2026.

 Rent & Utilities 1988 497 6,461 5467 6,461